halcy/nordlicht19/README.md

 # Raumfahrtaufgabenübertragungsgesetz

-source code for the 2018 SVatG demo "Raumfahrtaufgabenübertragungsgesetz" for Nintendo 3DS, as released, with no cleanup whatsoever
+source code for the 2019 SVatG demo "Skate Station" for Nintendo 3DS, as released, with no cleanup whatsoever

 effect code by halcy, vector & 2d gfx code by WAHa_06x36, [rocket by various people](https://github.com/rocket/rocket) with 3DS support by halcy, gfx/3d by halcy, music by wrl